KOTORCommunityPatches/K1_Community_Patch/README.md

 * Griff's conversation in the Sandpeople enclave had a few facing issues [ISSUE #116](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/116)
 * Handon and Rickard wear the same outfit [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
+* If you cause the Gamorreans ambushing you in the Tatooine Dune Sea to run away, one of them disappears before the scene fades out [ISSUE #264](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/264)
 * In rare instances, a Mandalorian on Dantooine could try to use a Final Fantasy gunblade [ISSUE #111](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/111)
 * It was possible to repeatedly attempt to blackmail Roland Wann after the events of Hrakert Station for infinite DS points [ISSUE #106](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/106)
 * Jagi wears regular clothes instead of proper armour, employs Rodian thugs instead of fellow Mandos, and has some conversation facing issues [ISSUE #47](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/47)